practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 #### Linux display server: use Wayland, not Xorg

-Here a technical, but potentially very important hint:
+Here a potentially very important hint:

 > [!TIP]
 > If possible, and at least on a Ubuntu system, use the (default) display server Wayland, not the very old _/usr/lib/xorg/Xorg_.